 Sometimes resentment needs a combo of two strategies: a primary one and a secondary one.

 You won’t need to use the secondary strategy as much, and it won’t work on its own, but doing it every now and again will help.

 Not all actions within a single strategy will have equal effect.
 Narrow down the strategy within a strategy that gives you the most bang for your buck.

 For example, if your partner needs the Give Nice Stuff strategy, regular handwritten letters may work better than boxes of chocolates.
 (Plus, they’re healthier.)

-Never Feed the Beast
+Never Feed the Resentment